A Powerful Pranayama for Keeping Cool

 - Sit with an upright spine.
 Close your eyes and feel the movement of your breath.

-- Curl the sides of your tongue up and breathe in slowly, pulling the air across the surface of your tongue.
+- Curl the sides of your tongue and breathe in slowly, pulling the air across the surface of your tongue like you are breathing through a straw.
 If you cannot curl your tongue, bring the tip of your tongue to touch the back of your bottom teeth, open your lips and teeth slightly, just enough to inhale across the surface of the tongue.
 This variation is called sitkar.

-- Bring your hand into Vishnu mudra: index and middle finger pads touch the pad at the base of the thumb.
+- Bring your right hand into Vishnu mudra: index and middle finger pads touching the pad at the base of the thumb.
 Close your right nostril with your right thumb and exhale smoothly and slowly out the left nostril.

-- Repeat three, six, or up to twenty times if you feel overheated.
+- Inhale again through your curled tongue, exhaling through the left nostril.
+Repeat three, six, or up to twenty times if you feel overheated.

 After a period of regular practice, a breath retention may be added.
 Work with an experienced teacher to establish the best practice for you at any given time.